owen-mcq/CS-326-Project/README.md

 - To access the data for a specific company enter in that specific company's name into the search bar and press enter.

 - The watchlist page is for looking at the numbers and data for the most recent trading day and navagated to through the menu button on any page.
-- Stocks can be added to the watchlist in the specific company's page, navigated to by entering in that company's ticker into the serach bar.
+- Stocks can be added to the watchlist in the specific company's page by a button, navigated to by entering in that company's ticker into the serach bar.

 - The aboutus page, that you can navigate to from the menu button, shows a brief description of the people who worked on the project.